 Viewing Trends in the Dashboard

-The Trends view displays metrics and a set of graphs related to Distribution, Replication, Security and Storage based on historical data collected and stored.
+The Trends view displays metrics and a set of graphs related to your JFrog Platform deployments.

 Global Trend Filters